 Cycling is a great way to explore a new city or take in the vistas of some gorgeous coastline and countryside.
 Ride a Jopo, a traditional Finnish bicycle, through the parks and along the waterfront of hipster Helsinki, or pedal around the ancient city walls and through the medieval city of Lucca in Florence.

 In New Zealand’s Bay of Islands, join a half-day cycle tour through lush farmland with sweeping views of Lake Omapere.
-In Astoria, Oregon, you could cycle along the boardwalks of the Columbia River, taking in wonderful views.
+Meanwhile, one of the best things to do in Astoria, Oregon is to cycle along the boardwalks of the Columbia River, taking in wonderful views.